Jodi Gordon: Personal life

 On 4 March 2007, Gordon's boyfriend of two years, Chris Burkhardt, died from acute myeloid leukemia at the age of 23.
 In mid 2008, a storyline was introduced into Home and Away, in which Gordon's character was diagnosed with breast cancer.
 Gordon drew on her experience of Burkhardt's battle with leukaemia to take on the storyline.

 In June 2009, Gordon was discovered by police cowering in a bedroom of a flat with Mark James Judge, an alleged biker gang member, during an armed response to an alleged attempted break in.
 No action was taken against Gordon or Judge for making a false report.
 It was further alleged by some media outlets that Gordon had disclosed to police that cocaine had been consumed on the day of the incident.
 Gordon later apologised for the distress the incident caused.
 In September 2009, Gordon made her first major public appearance since the incident at a parade for Crystelle lingerie.
 Following the incident, Gordon broke up with her partner, media heir Ryan Stokes.

 Gordon sold her Potts Point apartment in January 2012 for $625,000 and she then moved to Clovelly.

 Gordon became engaged to Sydney Roosters captain Braith Anasta in July 2011 and the couple married on 14 October 2012.
 On 25 August 2013, it was announced that Gordon and Anasta were expecting their first child together.
 Gordon gave birth to their daughter on 1 March 2014.
 Gordon and Anasta announced their separation on 11 December 2015, and their divorce was finalised in 2017.
 Gordon decided to keep her married surname, so it would be the same as her daughter's.
 In March 2020, she confirmed that she had reverted to her maiden name.

-On 23 April 2022, Emily Cosenza of news.com.au reported that Gordon had entered a rehab clinic in Sydney.
+In April 2022, Gordon entered a rehab clinic in Sydney.
 Gordon and her former partner, Sebastian Blackler obtained AVOs against one another in Windsor Local Court the previous week, following a "physical altercation" that occurred at the beginning of the month.
+Gordon and Blackler were banned from communicating with each other for two years.
+In June, Gordon confirmed that she had had a years-long dependence on alcohol and was in "a really dark place" before she sought help and entered rehab for 30 days.

+As of May 2023, Gordon is attending university full-time and studying counselling and communication skills.